 How to configure your workstation for Cinema 4D

 The CAD program Cinema 4D is a 3D graphics software and was specially developed for complex visualizations and professional animations.
 The software impresses with reliability and an easy-to-use user interface.
 Cinema 4D is the perfect program for 3D artists, graphic designers and professionals from film and television.
+You want to work on larger and very complex projects with appealing geometry easier and faster?
+We configure the optimal business workstation for your individual Cinema 4D applications and offer you the possibility to put the system to the test with a test license for Cinema 4D via remote access.
+Contact us and arrange a free remote test.
+Following our hardware recommendation for Cinema 4D.
+The current version S26 was released in April 2022.
 Below is our hardware recommendation for Cinema 4D.
 At the end of this page you will find our video about the calculation of Cinema DNG in Adobe Premiere.

 The right Processor for Cinema 4D